oslabs-beta/TorchQL/README.md

 exposing a GraphQL API over a relational database.
 In other words, **you can use it to implement GraphQL in your application!**

 This developer tool parses through the metadata of all the tables in an existing PostgreSQL or MySQL database to generate and return GraphQL schema and resolvers that work in a GraphQL API.
-The <a href="https://github.com/graphql/graphiql">GraphiQL</a> in-browser Integrated Development Environment (IDE) is used to facilitate interactions with your new GraphQL API.

 ## How It Works
 **TorchQL** uses the metadata extracted from a SQL database to generate GraphQL custom types, queries, mutations, and resolvers.
 The schema and resolvers can be returned in either SDL or programmatic format and are downloadable as a single desktop file.
 For experienced users, **TorchQL** permits the custom editing of schemas and resolvers in the browser prior to download.